sfcc-unofficial/branding/unofficial-community/README.md

 Usage
 ---

-> This is the General Logo for Unofficial Salesforce Commerce Cloud Community Project
+> This is the Custom Logo for Unofficial Salesforce Commerce Cloud Community Project

 Instructions
 ---